tanstaaflFH/BabyLog/README.md

 I wrote this very quickly for exactly my needs.
-If you want further or modified behaviour, feel free to built on my simple code that can be found at [GitHub](https://github.com/tanstaaflFH/BabyLog)
+If you want further or modified behaviour, feel free to built on my simple code that can be found at [GitHub](https://github.com/tanstaaflFH/BabyLog) Support me with a donation at https://paypal.me/FHDevelopment?locale.x=de_DE if you like.

 ## Changelog